-Some policymakers have taken note of these looming changes and are starting to consider alternatives for how to address the changes.
-However, plans and opinions about whether or how modifications should be made to these scheduled changes vary widely.
-Certainly, given the partisan nature of some of these policy decisions, it is extremely difficult to calculate what policymakers may ultimately decide, particularly without knowing the results of the November 2024 elections.
-As the House, Senate, and president all need to agree to the same version of legislation for that legislation to become law, the results of the presidential, House and Senate elections must all be considered when assessing the prospects of particular proposals becoming law.
+Capitol Hill tax writers are actively engaged in education efforts among their memberships and are beginning the process of analyzing alternatives for how to address the changes and various procedural options to move tax legislation through the House and Senate in 2025.
+However, opinions about whether or how modifications should be made to these scheduled changes vary widely.
+Given the partisan nature of some of these policy decisions, the results of the November 2024 elections will be a critical piece of any analysis of the prospects for tax legislation in 2025 as well as any speculation regarding what shape such legislation could take.
+As the House, Senate, and president all need to agree to the same version of legislation for that legislation to become law, the results of the presidential, House, and Senate elections must all be considered when assessing the prospects of particular proposals becoming law.
 As a general matter, it is often easier for major policy changes to become law when one party controls the White House as well as both chambers of Congress than when there is a "divided" government.

 It is recommended that individuals watch legislative developments closely, as well as how political, economic, and other factors might affect tax policy, and be prepared to react quickly from a tax planning perspective.
-You can follow relevant future legislative developments by checking KPMG LLP's TaxNewsFlash and TaxNewsFlash Legislative Update sites.
+You can follow relevant future legislative developments by checking KPMG LLP's Tax NewsFlash and TNF-Legislative Update sites.